Polish arms sales to Republican Spain: Long-term impact

 There was scarce long-term impact of the Polish sales.
-Repeated Nationalist protests did not translate into tension between Francoist Spain and Poland, and during 6 months between April and September 1939 mutual relations remained very good if not excellent; despite Nazi pressure, the Polish legation in Madrid was closed fairly late and permitted to operate unofficially, while after World War Two the Franco administration maintained official diplomatic relations with the Polish government-in-exile.
+Repeated Nationalist protests did not translate into tension between Francoist Spain and Poland, and during 6 months between April and September 1939 mutual relations remained very good if not excellent; despite Nazi pressure, the Polish legation in Madrid was closed fairly late and permitted to operate unofficially, while after World War II, the Franco administration maintained official diplomatic relations with the Polish government-in-exile.
 The Communist administration in Warsaw periodically exploited propagandawise the Polish contribution to International Brigades fighting “international fascism”, but it maintained blackout on semi-official arms sales of the pre-war government, often also dubbed a “fascist clique”; if mentioned, they were presented as dirty business of few greedy swindlers.
 In consequence, Polish arms sales went into almost total oblivion; they were treated in few limited-circulation scientific works in the 1980s.
 After the fall of Soviet rule the subject earned few articles and was extensively treated in two major works, but in general the episode remains unknown to the wide public.

 Also in Spain Polish arms sales remain a rather obscure subject.
-Though it has been treated in some specialized periodicals, with few exceptions most wide-circulation works and historiographic studies on the Spanish Civil War usually ignore, obscure or play down the Polish engagement, though in some cases much smaller supplies from Mexico are noted.
+Though it has been treated en passant in some literary works and in some specialized periodicals, with few exceptions most wide-circulation works and historiographic studies on the Spanish Civil War usually ignore, obscure or play down the Polish engagement, though in some cases much smaller supplies from Mexico are noted.
 The same applies to wide public discourse in present-day Spain.
 However, in 2021 so far the most voluminous study on the issue has appeared, published by the military historian Lucas Molina Franco; it offers a rather critical revision of prevailing views on Polish arms and challenges opinions on unscrupulous and cynical Polish approach, grounded in works of Howson and Viñas.
 In international historiography Republican purchases of Polish arms might be ignored, reduced to brief mention, or treated in a separate paragraph.